Articles of Incorporation and Rules

 (Qualification Review Committee)

-Article 5.
-When the number of attendees reaches the number required for establishment as stipulated in Article 60 of the Articles of Incorporation, the Director shall report that number and declare the meeting open.
-However, in the case of a General Meeting convened by an Auditor, the Auditor shall do so.
+Article 5 When the number of attendees reaches the quorum requirements set forth in Article 60 of the Articles of Incorporation, the directors shall report the number and declare the meeting open.
+However, in the case of a general meeting convened by the auditors, the auditors shall perform this declaration.

-Article 6 The Directors shall attend the General Meeting of Representatives and elect one Chairman from among the representatives in attendance.
+Article 6 The directors shall consult with the general meeting and elect one chairperson from among the delegates present.

 2. When an election is held for the selection under the preceding paragraph, it shall be by applause, show of hands or voting